INTERVIEW-BP sees strong profits in renewed Azeri oil contract

 The initial agreement, signed in 1994, was dubbed by some as “the contract of the century” for its transformative impact on the Azeri economy.

-Speaking from Baku, Dudley said in an interview the renewed deal is profitable with oil currently around $55 a barrel and that it remains attractive within BP’s portfolio even as crude prices are not expected to rise sharply this decade.
+Speaking from Baku, Dudley said the renewed deal is profitable with oil currently around $55 a barrel and that it remains attractive within BP’s portfolio even as crude prices are not expected to rise sharply this decade.

 “It is very good, solid economics for everyone involved,” the BP CEO told Reuters on Thursday.
 “Breakeven is below the current price of oil ... it is competitive in our portfolio, most certainly.”